 Practical Applications:

-Well-suited for protecting sensitive electronic equipment, such as computers, servers, and other devices with low voltage tolerance.
+This low voltage surge arrester is well-suited for protecting sensitive electronic equipment, such as computers, servers, and other devices with low voltage tolerance.

 Commonly used in areas where a constant and stable power supply is crucial.